-A front door does not have an alarm.
-Any alarm that is added needs to be heard in the back hallway.
-A person hiking on a hot day needs to take a fan to stay cool.
-The fan must be small so that it does not add to the weight of the hiker's pack but must also last the entire hike.
-The water in a house is heated with electricity purchased from a power company.
+- A front door does not have an alarm.
+Any alarm that is added needs to be heard in the back hallway. - A person hiking on a hot day needs to take a fan to stay cool.
+The fan must be small so that it does not add to the weight of the hiker's pack but must also last the entire hike. - The water in a house is heated with electricity purchased from a power company.
 A decision is made to instead heat the water using electricity generated with solar panels on the roof.
-The water heater must heat enough water to meet the needs of the home but the cost of installation and/or maintenance cannot exceed the family's budget.
-A motor is added to a toy car for a race.
+The water heater must heat enough water to meet the needs of the home but the cost of installation and/or maintenance cannot exceed the family's budget. - A motor is added to a toy car for a race.
 The motor must be able to move the car across a room at a high speed.

 This Performance Expectation and associated Evidence Statements support the following Task Demands.

-Task Demands 1.
-Express or complete a causal chain explaining how energy can be transferred via electric current to produce light, sound, heat, and/or motion.
-This may include indicating directions of causality in an incomplete model such as a flow chart or diagram, or completing cause-and-effect chains 2 Identify evidence supporting the information of source time that is supported in a source chain. Ζ. identify evidence supporting the inference of causation that is expressed in a causal chain.
-3. Use an explanation to predict how the motion, sound, heat, or light of an object changes, given a change in electrical energy-or, how the expression of energy will change, given a change in the conversion of stored energy.
-4. Identify or assemble from a collection, including distractors, the relevant aspects of the problem that given design solutions, if implemented, will resolve/improve.
-The design solution must convert energy from one form to another within the content limits.
-5. Using given information, select or identify constraints that the device that converts energy from one form to another must meet OR criteria against which it should be judged.
-6. Using given information, design, propose, illustrate, assemble, test, or refine a potential device (prototype) that converts energy from one form to another.
+- 1. Express or complete a causal chain explaining how energy can be transferred via electric current to produce light, sound, heat, and/or motion.
+This may include indicating directions of causality in an incomplete model such as a flow chart or diagram, or completing cause-and-effect chains. - 2.
+Identify evidence supporting the inference of causation that is expressed in a causal chain. - 3.
+Use an explanation to predict how the motion, sound, heat, or light of an object changes, given a change in electrical energy-or, how the expression of energy will change, given a change in the conversion of stored energy. - 4.
+Identify or assemble from a collection, including distractors, the relevant aspects of the problem that given design solutions, if implemented, will resolve/improve.
+The design solution must convert energy from one form to another within the content limits. - 5.
+Using given information, select or identify constraints that the device that converts energy from one form to another must meet OR criteria against which it should be judged. - 6.
+Using given information, design, propose, illustrate, assemble, test, or refine a potential device (prototype) that converts energy from one form to another.